 Tennessee outlaws all in-game/live proposition bets on both individual and team performances in college sports.
 Proposition bets on individual athletes is outlawed altogether.

 The law against bets on player prop bets applies to all college athletes, not just those that play for Tennessee teams.

-Bettors won’t find markets on how many yards Harrison Bailey will throw for in a game, for example.
+Bettors won’t find markets on how many yards the Tennessee QB will throw for in a game, for example.
 That doesn’t mean there aren’t many other options, however.

 Besides the futures markets already presented, there are spreads, straight bets, team props, and totals for individual games.
 An example of a team prop bet is a wager on which team will score first in a particular game.